snydercoder/HueWatchSample/README.md

 # HueWatchSample
-A demo application with using Xamarin.iOS to control a Philips Hue light bulb with an Apple Watch
+A demo application using Xamarin.iOS to control a Philips Hue light bulb with an Apple Watch